To order an image, navigate to the full

 Dunlap rapidly printed a small number of copies of the Declaration on the night of July 4-5.
 On July 5, the first copies began to be distributed and independence was proclaimed in Philadelphia on July 8.
 News of the Declaration was spread at the speed of horse-borne riders throughout the colonies, and it was soon reprinted in newspapers and local broadside editions.
 In New York, the Declaration was read to Washington's assembled army on July 9; "Independency" was proclaimed "out of the balcony of the Town House" in Boston on July 18, to the ringing of bells, firing of cannon, and hearty cheers of the town's population.2

 It is this rapidly produced but handsomely printed version of the Declaration that conveyed the news of the birth of a new nation and fixed July 4 as the national anniversary.
 The famous engrossed manuscript copy now at the National Archives was authorized and signed after the fact.
-This is one of only twenty-three known copies of the first Dunlap printing, the most important single printed document in American history.3
+This is one of only twenty-five known copies of the first Dunlap printing, the most important single printed document in American history.3